norielcalingasan/NCKeys/README.md

 # NCKeys 1.0.0

 **NCKeys** is a lightweight offline security utility built with **.NET 9 / C#**, designed to protect your keyboard input, monitor suspicious processes, and optionally safeguard your clipboard.
-It is ideal for enhancing privacy and defending against user-mode keyloggers and spyware.
+Ideal for enhancing privacy and defending against user-mode keyloggers and spyware.

 ---